What Are the Three Stages of a Collision?

 These advanced safety features are becoming increasingly common in modern vehicles, offering drivers and passengers enhanced protection and reducing the likelihood of collisions.
 Investing in a car with these technologies can significantly improve safety on the road and help prevent the three collisions that happen in every crash: the vehicle collision, the human collision, and the internal collision.
 These measures not only help avoid accidents but also mitigate the impact when a crash involves three types of collisions, ensuring the safety of the occupants.

-Legal and Medical Steps To Take After an Accident
+Legal and Medical Steps To Take After a Car Accident

 1. Ensure Everyone’s Safety